randallmorey/randallmorey-hugo-website/content/articles/internationalization.md

 What about software developers, engineers, and other technology workers?
 It's tempting to imagine that internationalization is unnecessary for a purely technical audience.
 These users are proficient in some pseudo-standardized technical English, right?
 And does it even matter if our clients don't explicitly demand i18n?

 [Within Silicon Valley, a majority of the college-educated technology workforce is foreign-born](https://qz.com/1029860/more-silicon-valley-tech-workers-were-born-outside-the-us-than-in-it/).
-Even within New York City, a greater share of educated tech workers were born outside of the US than within.
-Since U.S. formatting conventions are unique, we can conjecture that a significant share of technology workers _within Silicon Valley_ prefers non-U.S. formatting for dates & times, numbers, and measures.
+Even within New York City, a greater share of educated tech workers were born outside of the U.S. than within.
+[Silicon Valley is also _majority multilingual_](https://siliconvalleyindicators.org/data/people/talent-flows-diversity/foreign-language/population-share-that-speaks-a-language-at-home-other-than-exclusively-english-table/).
+In 2017, more than half of Silicon Valley households spoke a language at home other than English, more than either California or the U.S.

-What about language?
-[Silicon Valley is _majority multilingual_](https://siliconvalleyindicators.org/data/people/talent-flows-diversity/foreign-language/population-share-that-speaks-a-language-at-home-other-than-exclusively-english-table/).
-In 2017, more than half of Silicon Valley households spoke a language at home other than English, a greater percentage than either California or the U.S.
+These data also hint at another important factor of i18n:  culture.

 ## Culture

-Language availability is just one component of internationalization.
-Cultural expectations play an important roll:  concerns like date & time formatting, numbers, and systems of measure vary by region or individual preference.
+Language is just one component of internationalization.
+Concerns like date & time formatting, numbers, and systems of measure vary by region or individual preference.
 I18n addresses these challenges too.
 Thus, products with only one target language still benefit... -elaborate on this-.

 ... maybe illustrate with examples ...